elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-a-change-in-ph-influence-the-concentration-of-hydroxide-ions-in-a-solution.md

 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains how changes in pH influence the concentration of hydroxide ions in a solution through the relationships between pH, pOH, and ion concentrations.
+    Explains how changes in pH influence the concentration of hydroxide ions in a solution through the relationships between pH, pOH, and ion concentrations.
   page_keywords: >-
-    pH, hydroxide ions, concentration, acidic, basic, pOH, relationship, chemistry, hydronium ions, pH scale, logarithm
+    pH, hydroxide ions, concentration, pOH, acidic solution, basic solution, hydronium ions, log formula, relationship, chemical equilibrium
 author: QuickTakes
 question: >-
     How does a change in pH influence the concentration of hydroxide ions in a solution?